-When you think of endometriosis symptoms, you probably think of abnormal periods, excess bleeding, pelvic pain, and maybe, infertility.
-While these symptoms do effect most women with endometriosis, for some, they are just the beginning.
-Endometriosis can also cause many surprising symptoms, such as leg pain, hip pain, bowel and bladder problems, and pain with sex.
+When you think of endometriosis symptoms, you probably think of heavy periods, excess bleeding, pelvic pain, and maybe infertility.
+While these symptoms do affect most people with endometriosis, for some, they are just the beginning.
+Endometriosis can also cause many surprising symptoms, such as leg pain, hip pain, bowel and bladder problems, and pain with sex.1-4

-To further recognize Endometriosis Awareness Month, we asked our Endometriosis.net advocates, “What endo symptoms have been the most surprising, or unexpected?”.
-Check-out what they had to say:
+To further recognize Endometriosis Awareness Month, we asked our Endometriosis.net health leaders, “What endo symptoms have been the most surprising, or unexpected?"
+Check out what they had to say:

 For me, having thoracic endometriosis was by far the craziest part of my endo story.
 Having trouble breathing and chest pain due to a reproductive disease was completely surprising and terrifying.
 I wish there was more information about it and surgeons that are confident treating that form of the disease, but again, definitely the most unexpected symptoms.

 I really didn't expect my symptoms to change so much as I age.
 I've had several month spans where my symptoms are minimal, then the symptoms come back for months at full force.
 It also took me a while to realize that some gastrointestinal issues could be caused by endo.

 It’s almost hard to say, as I’ve now lived with them so long, but the fatigue, brain fog, and host of inflammation issues have certainly been unexpected and difficult to live with.
 My body seems to deal with so much in the way of inflammation – achy joints, inflammatory skin disorders, etc. When my endo is really bad (which it hasn’t been for a year or two now), all those issues surface with it.
 Another one that probably still needs more investigation is the issue with allergies and intolerances.